You're Going Back to Work, Already?

 One of the hardest days for a new mom is the day she has to go back to work.
 For most new mothers in the US, maternity leave is way too short.
 1 out of 4 new mothers return to work just 2 weeks after delivery.
 Most of these women return to work so soon after giving birth simply because the company they work for doesn't have paid maternity leave and they need the paycheck.
 Banking and insurance industries seem to have the best maternity leave policies.
 AMEX is now giving 6 months.
 Hopefully others will follow their example, but for now it isn’t looking good.

 There are only 4 countries in the world that do not have mandated paid maternity leave.
-They are:

 - Papua New Guinea